5seoyoung/5seoyoung/README.md

 ## Hi there 👋
-Hello, I'm Seoyoung Oh, with a deep interest in healthcare data and medical AI.
+Hello, I'm Seoyoung Oh, with a deep interest in healthcare data and medical AI.<br>
 I'm majoring in AI Big Data & Management, with a combined focus in software as well.

 ## Technical Skills